andrewkshim/react-animatronics/docs/walkthrough.md

 ```

 Instead of a millisecond `duration`, you can provide a `stiffness` and `damping`.
-If you haven't used spring animations, I higherly recommend looking through the
+If you haven't used spring animations, I highly recommend looking through the
 react-motion library.
 It'll give you a good feel for how they work.

 I adapted the spring implementation from react-motion into react-animatronics,
-so the `stiffness` and `damping` values should function in the same way.
+so the `stiffness` and `damping` values should function the same way.

 That's it!
 Next up, a return to timed animations.